mu-semtech/mu-cl-resources/README.md

      (setf *log-delta-clear-keys* t)

+##### Query optimization

+Queries can become complex.
+You can request a known triple to be added to queries which only contain OPTIONAL elements.
+This may make the queries a bit lighter to execute.
+Support for this is not fully implemented and might be removed if deemed unnecessary.

+    (setf *include-at-least-one-non-optional* t)

 ##### Pagination

 Pagination is described separately above.
 Not that included resources are never paginated.
 Both the default page size, as well as the amount of available results can be returned.